-E Enter the name, industry code and city of the foreign parent.
+14 14 Enter the name, industry code and city of the foreign parent.
 If there is more than one foreign parent, list each and its industry code on a separate sheet.
-14a Enter name of foreign parent.
+14 4a Enter name of foreign parent.
 If the foreign parent is an individual, enter "individual."
 Enter the industry code of the foreign parent from the list of codes on page 6 that best describes the PRIMARY activity of the SINGLE entity named as the foreign parent.
-DO NOT base the code on the worldwide sales of all consolidated subsidiaries of the foreign parent.
-If the foreign parent is an individual, enter code "05." Ē О Ownership type: Direct 167 idence if the foreign parent is a Ē individual or governn ncorporation of the foreign nent entity (enter N/A). parent named in 14a?
-D O NOT report the city of res idence if the foreign parent is a an 3024 0 corei O NOT report the city of res E 6 ry, industry code and city of n on a separate sheet and g the ultimate beneficial owner we the name of its UBO, and er (UBO) - see examples on pa d the UBO's country and indus р ercent owned or con on, proceeding up the owners trolled by another person or ssociated group and may be entity.
-Note: Stockholders of d including the foreign parer a closely or privately held c nt, that is not more than 50 orporation are normally E 5a the foreign parent is MAA olled more than 50 percent b by another person or entity, the en ~ C n 1 11600 nples 2A and 2B on page 6) - i (5b of individuals, enter "individual. res" is not an acceptable resp io. n A Co.
-5c rhich the UBO is incorporate rnment.
-For individuals, see ess enterprise, or is reside · · SE ONLY 3022 0 3022 1 E 5d What is the city of government entity (incorporation of the UBO internal named in 15b?
-DO NOT re eport the city of residence if the UBO is an individual or 3025 0 E 5e • code of the UBO from the li , , , t reflects 3023 1 not use code 14 for the UBO BEA USE ONLY 1200 1 2 3 4 5 1201 1 2 3 4 5 1202 1 2 3 4 5 1203 1 2 3 4 5
+DO NOT base the code on the worldwide sales of all consolidated subsidiaries of the foreign parent is an individual, enter code "05."
+14 b Ente SINC foreig code of the foreign ad as the foreign pa foreign parent is ar n parent from the rent.
+DO NOT ba e list of codes on page ase the code on the wo r code "05." e 6 that best describes the F orldwide sales of all consolic RIMARY activity of the lated subsidiaries of the vise Ownership type: Direct Indirect IES 2019-10- dence if the foreign pare 14 What is the city of incorporation of the foreign parent named in 14a?
+DO NOT report the city of residence if the foreign parent is an individual or government entity (enter N/A).
+3024 0 For each foreign parent, furnish the name, country, industry code and city of the ultimate beneficial owner (UBO) - see examples on page 6.
+If there is more than one foreign parent, list each on a separate sheet and give the name of its UBO, and the UBO's country and industry code and city of the ultimate beneficial owner (UBO) - see examples on page 6.
+If there is more than one foreign parent, list each on a separate sheet and give the name of its UBO, and the UBO's country and industry 3024 0 FOR eign torio 15 ere is more that ustry code and city of t separate sheet and gi the ultimate beneficial owner ve the name of its UBO, and r (UBO) - see examples I the UBO's country and perce nt owned or con person or entity.
+Note: Stockholders of including the foreign parer a closely or privately held c 50 15 foreign parent is nt also the UBO?
+NOT the UBO. mple 1 on page 6) - atw ent is owned or contro blled more than 50 percent b y another person or ent ty, then م ر m' nples 2A and 2B or inue with 15b.
+15 instruction II.D. al, or an associated group c ing the UBO as "bearer sha F in) 15 organized, if a busing tion 9.b. on page 15. ess enterprise, or is reside · · BEA USE ONLY 3022 0 3022 1 15 at is the city of ernment entity (he UBO named l in 15b?
+DO NOT re port the city of residence if t he UBO is an individual or 3025 0 15 odes on page 6.
+Selec all of its majority-own t the industry code that best ed subsidiaries. reflects 3023 not use code 14 for r the UBO) BEA USE ONLY 1200 1 2 3 4 5 1200 1 1201 1 2 3 3 4 5